ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics workspace list`
 {: #schematics-workspace-list}

 List the workspaces for the current region of your {{site.data.keyword.cloud_notm}} account and shows the details for your workspace.
-List workspace checks for the depreciation in a loop by invoking `versions` API every time for all the workspace through file cache.
+List workspace checks for the deprecation in a loop by invoking `versions` API every time for all the workspace through file cache.

 Syntax